XquanL/Biostats821_Final_Project/README.md

 To run the program, do python database/main_GUI.py

+## Tests
+You can find all the test under test folder in the repo.
+Using pytest following by the name of the test files to run the tests.

 # GUI
 #### In the terminal, run `python database/main_GUI.py` to open the GUI.
 <p align="center">